pythonforfacebook/django-facebook/README.md

-Facebook integration with your Django website
+Facebook integration for your Django website
 =============================================

 Installation: